 You might think that creatures as tiny as aphids couldn’t take down your magnificent, green shrubs.
 But this pest can ruin even the healthiest ornamentals.
+Consequently, it’s imperative that you remove aphids on your shrubs if you want them to thrive.
 Make sure you take aphids seriously when planning your outdoor pest control strategies, or your lawn could suffer.

 What is an aphid?